DuttaDebanjan/HR-Analysis/README.md

 # HR-Analysis
-This is a project that uses Power BI to creatre dashboard for analysis purposes
+This is a project that uses Power BI to create a dashboard for analysis purposes.